fvaloyd/ResultPattern/README.md

     return Result.Success("The product was added to the cart successfully.");
 }
 ```
+As you can see, we change the signature of the method, instead of returning a boolean value, we return a result.
+Then in each part of the code where we must return for whatever reason, whether there was an error or the operation completed successfully, we return a Result with the corresponding state and add a comment describing that state.

 Now let's see what the endpoint code would look like: